Back to overview

 More Law

-There is a long history of lawyers doing pro bono work, going back to medieval times and beyond; for many people, pro bono was the only means to seek redress or justice.
-Restrictions in the scope of legal aid and the impact of local authority spending cuts on law centres and advice agencies have contributed to a contemporary access to justice crisis, with those who cannot access legal aid and who cannot afford to pay potentially being denied advice or representation.
+There’s a long history of lawyers doing pro bono work, going back to medieval times when, for many people, pro bono was the only means to seek redress or justice.
+Restrictions in the scope of legal aid and the impact of local authority spending cuts on law centres and advice agencies have contributed to a contemporary access to justice crisis, with those who can’t access legal aid and can’t afford to pay potentially being denied advice or representation.

-Pro bono is not, and should not become, an alternative to a properly funded system of legal aid – it simply cannot fill the vacuum and need caused by policy change and cuts – but its importance and value have never been greater.
+Pro bono is not, and should not become, an alternative to a properly funded system of legal aid – it simply can’t fill the vacuum and need caused by policy change and funding cuts – but, as it has throughout history, it continues to make an important and profound contribution to enabling access to justice.

-Any lawyer has the ability (with the right temperament and commitment) to do pro bono that makes a difference, whether you become a lawyer in private practice or an in-house lawyer working for a company or a charity, or in local or central government.
-You may have legal expertise or knowledge which can help an individual or a charity to resolve a legal problem.
-What you definitely will have is valuable training, skills and aptitudes that are readily translatable to real-life situations and problems.
-And you can make a valuable pro bono contribution as student, trainee or pupil – early experience of pro bono can instil a passion and commitment that lasts a career and beyond.
+Any lawyer has the ability (with the right temperament and commitment) to do pro bono that makes a difference, whether you become a lawyer in private practice or an in-house lawyer working for a company, a charity, or in local or central government.
+While your legal expertise or knowledge may not always align with the legal need, your training, skills and aptitudes are readily transferable to the real-life situations and problems of pro bono clients.
+You can make a profound pro bono contribution as a student, trainee or pupil – and indeed, we all know that an early experience of pro bono can instil a passion and commitment that lasts a career and beyond.

 Pro bono for students